 Application process

-- The Board assesses the submitted applications and either grants full or partial funding – or rejects the application.
+- The Board assesses the applications which are either fully or partially approved- or rejected.

 Criteria